puppetlabs/puppet-docs/source/puppet/5.4/hiera_config_yaml_5.md

 > Note: You can change the location for the global layer's hiera.yaml with Puppet's `hiera_config` setting.

+Hiera searches for data in the following order: global → environment → module.
+For more information, see [Hiera configuration layers](https://puppet.com/docs/puppet/latest/hiera_intro.html#hiera-s-three-config-layers)

 Related topics: [$confdir][confdir], [`<MODULE>`][module].

 {:.concept}